- Digital disruption is changing the accounting profession

 - Organisations need to train their staff in a variety of resilience building techniques in order to be truly effective

-Ben Stevens and Dr Sven Hansen share their insights on how audit and accounting professionals can work on building resilience in the face of digital disruption, ahead of their speaker sessions at the upcoming 2019 Audit Conference in Auckland.
+Ben Stevens, Dr Sven Hansen and Dr Michael Kollo provide valuable insights on how audit and accounting professionals can work on building resilience in the face of digital disruption.

 What does digital disruption look like in the audit and accounting space?

-The accounting profession is undergoing change.
-A recent study found that 55% of finance and accounting professionals expect the development of automated accounting systems to have the greatest impact on the industry over the next three to ten years.1 Another study states that revenue streams for accountants will change dramatically, predicting that in the future, 80% of revenue will come from business advisory services.2
+There's no doubt the accounting profession is undergoing significant change.
+A recent study found that 55% of finance and accounting professionals expect the development of automated accounting systems to have the greatest impact on the industry over the next three to ten years.1 Another study predicts that revenue streams for accountants will change dramatically, predicting that in the future, 80% of revenue will come from business advisory services.2

-Ben Stevens, founder of strategy planning and risk solution company Flipview, will discuss how individuals in professional services can leverage digital disruption at the upcoming upcoming 2019 Audit Conference.
-According to Stevens, accountants and auditors need to ensure their skills evolve with technological innovation.
+According to Ben Stevens, founder of strategy planning and risk solution company Flipview, accountants and auditors need to ensure their skills evolve with technological innovation.

-Dr Sven Hansen, founder of Resilience training and research organisation The Resilience Institute, will host a session on personal resilience at the 2019 Audit Conference.
-He believes accountants and auditors are facing two competing and disruptive challenges that can cause discomfort.
+Dr Sven Hansen, founder of Resilience training and research organisation The Resilience Institute, believes accountants and auditors are facing two competing and disruptive challenges that can cause discomfort.

 "First, auditors are having to master increasing complexity and risk mitigation that pose huge compliance requirements.
 Second, they are taking on a sales or entrepreneurial role to grow their businesses, which can be quite uncomfortable for the traditional, detail-oriented auditor," explains Dr Hansen.